-The ESOEI of different options is practically bimodal with batteries having low values on average around 16 while pumped-hydro and compressed-air return very high values exceeding 70035.
+The ESOEI of different options is practically bimodal with batteries having low values on average around 16 while pumped-hydro and compressed-air return very high values exceeding 70041.
 For our calculations we consider a few scenarios.
 First, we report the no-storage case, which is representative of the current small penetration levels.
-Using the results from a detailed hourly country-level energy model including energy trade 36, we estimate the average system battery storage fraction at a global scale at 10%.
-Based on an alternative method, using residual load duration curves, an average regional curtailment level (used for storage) was estimated at 20% 37.
-In order to ensure a conservative estimate, we also consider a 40% storage fraction with the worst case option of battery-only storage noting that since battery technology is also improving dramatically38 higher ESOI ratios will be achieved.
-Finally, since a power-to-liquids process would likely be needed for seasonal storage needs, we include it as an option.
+Using the results from a detailed hourly country-level energy model including energy trade 42, we estimate the average system battery storage fraction at a global scale at 10%.
+Based on an alternative method, using residual load duration curves, an average regional curtailment level (used for storage) was estimated at 20% 43.
+In order to ensure a conservative estimate, we also consider a 40% storage fraction with the worst case option of battery-only storage noting that since battery technology is also improving dramatically44 higher ESOI ratios will be achieved.
+Finally, a chemical storage option (P2L2P) may also be deployed for seasonal storage needs and to mitigate curtailment.
+One such proposal envisions a two-tank, closed loop system that circulates carbon as the carrier molecule through a reversible solid oxide fuel cell.
+In charging mode, stored CO2 and water are processed through fuel cell stacks with electricity input to generate a mix of methane, hydrogen and carbon monoxide that is stored under pressure.
+The reverse process takes place in discharging mode with electricity as output providing an estimated 70% round-trip efficiency at intermediate cell temperatures (680C) {Wendel:2015jz}.

 Generalizable net-energy analysis of CCS energy systems